SajalNeetable/leadiq-landing-page/LeadIQ/ClientApp/src/blogs/2018-12-18-a-training-exercise-to-make-your-reps-sound-more-human.md

   keep things interesting, right?
 And to do trainings in a unique way that still delivers value to the reps, but gets them out of their normal comfort zone and breaks up some of the monotony.
+publishDate: 'December 19, 2018'
+author: Brenton Heffernan
+authorProfile: >-
+  Brenton Heffernan is a Manager of Sales Development at Lead Forensics in Atlanta, GA.
+coverImage: (img/tony.jpg)
 ---
 I was scrolling on LinkedIn the other day and saw a video of two dudes dressed in ridiculous suits.
 One being Ryan O'Hara the VP of Marketing & Growth at LeadIQ.